Quality Teaching, Successful Students

 Principals, in consultation with their executive, decide the best use of the allocation.
 The allocation can be used flexibly to implement evidence-based strategies including:

 - providing teacher release to support new curriculum implementation

 - providing release to establish collaborative teaching practices, allowing teachers to work together and learn from each other through observation and discussion

-- providing mentoring and coaching support by expert teachers, such as those accredited at Highly Accomplished or Lead, to ensure the ongoing development and improvement of all teachers strengthening quality teaching practices through the analysis of student data to drive ongoing, schoolwide improvement in teaching practice and student results
+- providing mentoring and coaching support by expert teachers to ensure the ongoing development and improvement of all teachers

 - strengthening quality teaching practices through the analysis of student data to drive ongoing, schoolwide improvement in teaching practice and student results

-- employing a specialist to lead improvement in an area where teachers need support, such as literacy or numeracy
+- employing a specialist to lead improvement in an area where teachers need support, such as reading and numeracy.

-Further detail on evidenced-based approaches to improve teaching and learning are detailed in the CESE research paper What works best: 2020 update.
+Further detail on evidenced-based approaches to improve teaching and learning are detailed in the Centre for Education Statistics and Evaluation (CESE) research paper What works best: 2020 update.